ArielMobileLab/System/README.md

 # 15. Logs Unit

-This part is responsible for generate logs
+This part is responsible for generating logs
-1) **Ego Car log:** Responsible for generate Ego car log
+1) **Ego Car log:** Responsible for generating Ego car log

-Note: the Cognata logos we get through the Cognata station in each senario
+Note: the Cognata logos we get through the Cognata station in each scenario